-The intent of this article is to provide a perspective of what can be learned the first time visiting a casino, in this case Foxwoods Casino, as well as what was learned.
+This article intends to provide a perspective of what can be learned the first time visiting a casino, in this case, Foxwoods Casino.

-I can split what I learned into two basic perspectives: What I observed as a slots player and what I learned from watching non-exclusive slots players, that is to say craps, blackjack, roulette, and poker players, when they play slot machines.
+I can split what I learned into two essential perspectives.
+These are what I observed as a slots player and what I learned from watching non-exclusive slots players.
+Specifically, what happens when craps, blackjack, roulette, and poker players instead play slot machines.

 This article has the following sections:

 - High Limit Slots Pull Event Observations